-Pain is mostly felt at the heel but can also be panful through the arch, this is often described as especially painful on the first step after getting out of bed in the morning.
+Pain is mostly felt at the heel but can also be painful through the arch, this is often described as especially painful on the first step after getting out of bed in the morning.
 The plantar fascia acts to absorb the ground on landing and also to provide propulsion when pushing off through your toes and can get over-stressed in a number of ways.

 Contributing factors are poor footwear, high levels of activity or exercise, being overweight, older age or in people with lower arches or flat feet.
 Some people may also have a heel spur, which is an indicator for experiencing heel pain and this can be diagnosed on x-ray.
-Treatment can include orthotics, rigid strapping, rock taping, dry needling, stretching regimes and making changes to footwear and activities.
+Treatment options include orthotics, rigid strapping, rock taping, dry needling, stretching regimes and making changes to footwear and activities.

 Poor foot and leg alignment, tight calf muscles and improper footwear can all contribute to pain in the Achilles tendon.

 Depending on the severity of the problem, treatment can involve stretching and strengthening of the calf muscle, heel raises and/or orthotics if it is due to any biomechanical abnormalities.
 If there is a full rupture of the Achilles tendon this will often require surgery.